bazay/prog_image/README.md

 #### ImageHandler

-This service is responsible for handling basic image file operations using the `MiniMagick` gem.
+This service is responsible for handling image file operations using the `MiniMagick` and `MimeMagic` gems.

 **#initialize(image_file)**